Cognigy/Documentation/docs/ai/empower/knowledge-ai/activate.md

 If the quota is exceeded, you will not be able to create new Knowledge AI resources or edit existing ones.

 A user with `admin` rights needs to add the license to your installation.
-If you are using a shared SaaS environment, contact [Cognigy technical support](../../../help/get-help.md) to add the license.
+If you are using a shared SaaS environment with version 4.78 or later, contact [Cognigy technical support](../../../help/get-help.md) to add the license.

 ## Allocate Quotas